 In Brazil, guaraná is the name of sweet carbonated beverage that by sales alone rivals in popularity any other soft drink, including Coca Cola.
 Made with a small amount of guaraná extract, the drink tastes of apples and berries.
 The popular brand Guarana Antarctica is the official sponsor of the Brazilian football team.

-Travel experts at Brazil For Less are specialists in planning great value, fully customized vacation packages to Brazil and other top destinations in South America.
+Travel experts at Latin America For Less are specialists in planning great value, fully customized vacation packages to Brazil and other top destinations in South America.
 Contact us to start planning your dream vacation.